ira-hermosa/QuizedUp2/README.md

 - Test results, including coverage report

 # Project management
-Jira is used to manage this project.
+Jira has been used to manage this project.
 Link to Jira Board: https://ira-bootcamp-projects.atlassian.net/jira/software/projects/QUIZEDUP/boards/2/roadmap

+# Reflection
+I expected the project to be quite challenging as I was strill wrapping my head particularly around SpringBoot, JUnit and Mockito testing.
+However, it turned out to be a rewarding exercise.
+Not only did I learn the core technologies, I also learnt additional skills such as debugging and sharpened my logic when refactoring code.

+Whilst I managed to push myself to include stretch goals, they need to be further refined.
+I think the Java code for the methods was correct, but there were still missing links to Spring resulting in errors.